 Biography

 I am a tenure-track assistant professor of Computer Science and UMIACS at University of Maryland, College Park.
 My research interests are in machine learning, optimization, and natural language processing.
-I have published ~80 papers at NeurIPS, ICML, ICLR, AISTATS, ACL, EMNLP, NAACL, COLING, CVPR, KDD, ICDM, AAAI, IJCAI, ISIT, Machine Learning (Springer), IEEE TIP/TNNLS/TKDE, etc. I am the recipient of the Best Student Paper Award at ICDM 2013 and the 2020 IEEE TCSC Most Influential Paper Award.
+I am part of the Cetenr for Machine Learning (CML) and CLIP Lab at UMIACS.
+I have published ~100 papers in ML (NeurIPS, ICML, ICLR), NLP (ACL, EMNLP, NAACL), CV (CVPR, ICCV, ECCV), DM (KDD, ICDM), AI (AAAI, IJCAI) conferences, and journals as Machine Learning (Springer), IEEE TPAMI/TIP/TNNLS/TKDE, etc.

-My recent works study how, why, and when to translate human learning strategies (e.g., curriculum, retention, sub-tasking, curiosity, exemplar learning, collaborative learning, etc.) to improve machine learning in the wild (e.g., with unlabeled, biased, noisy, redundant or distributed data, extrapolation to unseen tasks/environments).
-Our works are built upon empirical/theoretical analysis to the learning dynamics of neural networks and tools from discrete and continuous optimization.
+Our recent works study (1) How, why, and when to transfer human learning (e.g., curriculum, retention, sub-tasking, curiosity, exemplar selection, collaboration, etc.) to improve machine learning and generalization in the wild (e.g., with unlabeled, biased, noisy, redundant, or distributed data, in unseen tasks/environments); (2) Controllable Generative AI in both training and inference/adaptation; (3) Synthetic data, self-evolving AI, and auto-benchmarking; and (4) Human-AI teaming and hybrid agent with personalization.
+We are developing these methods with LLMs, multi-modality foundation models, and RL.
 Our goal is to develop efficient, versatile, trustworthy, and environmentally-friendly hybrid-intelligence based on coevolution between human and machine.
-A list of my research topics can be found below.
+The code/data/models can be found at Tianyi Lab’s GitHub and HF.

 I was a visiting research scientist at Google between 2021-2022.
-Before that, I was a Ph.D. student in Computer Science at University of Washington and a member of MELODI lab led by Prof. Jeff A. Bilmes.
-I have been a research assistant at University of Technology, Sydney (UTS) and Nanyang Technological University (NTU), supervised by Prof. Dacheng Tao (University of Sydney).
+Before that, I received my Ph.D. (thesis) from Computer Science of University of Washington, where I was a member of MELODI lab led by Prof. Jeff A. Bilmes.
+I have been working with Prof. Dacheng Tao as a research assistant at University of Technology, Sydney (UTS) and Nanyang Technological University.
 I was a research intern at Yahoo!
-Labs, supervised by Hua Ouyang (Apple) and Yi Chang (Jilin University), and a research intern at Microsoft Research, supervised by Lin Xiao (Facebook AI Research).
-I also work closely with several members and students of Australian AI Institute.
+Labs, mentored by Dr. Hua Ouyang (Apple) and Prof. Yi Chang (Jilin University), and a research intern at Microsoft Research, mentored by Dr. Lin Xiao (Meta AI).

 News